 “A lot of students like to have family and friend pictures, picture frames that they hang on the wall or they sit on their desk to kind of keep that connection to whatever they had at home,” Bessette notes.

 If the dorm bed isn’t already lifted, put it on risers and create extra space underneath for storage space.
 Plus, with this lift set from Bed Bath & Beyond, outlets will never be blocked by the bed.
 Risers feature two grounded outlets and UBS ports, too.
-It’s $29.99.
+The set is about $35.

-Walmart has this functional fridge, not only keeping snacks and drinks cold, but allowing you to write notes and reminders for you and your roommate.
-Get it for under $109.
+Walmart has this functional fridge, not only for keeping snacks and drinks cold, but allowing you to write notes and reminders for you and your roommate.
+Get it for $109.

 This post was originally published in 2015 and is updated regularly.